iCliniq Logo

 Can a Person Get High Using Hydrochlorothiazide?

-Why Is the Drug Misused?
+Why Is Hydrochlorothiazide Commonly Misused?

-Athletes may abuse diuretics to lose weight within a short duration through dehydration to compete in a weight division or achieve certain weight standards.
+Athletes may abuse diuretics to lose weight quickly through dehydration to compete in a weight division or achieve certain weight standards.
 Diuretics can also remove residues of performance-enhancing substances from urine tests, such as stimulants or steroids.
-However, the World Anti-Doping Agency (WADA) lists several diuretics as prohibited during the competition.
+However, the World Anti-Doping Agency (WADA) lists several diuretics as prohibited during competition.
 Diuretics were among the 7.9 percent of prohibited drugs discovered on testing in 2008.

 According to WADA laboratories, Hydrochlorothiazide, the most often discovered drug, was found in 137 instances (31.4 percent of positive cases).
 That year, Furosemide was surpassed by Hydrochlorothiazide as the most often abused diuretic medicine.

-Although Hydrochlorothiazide has a relatively short half-life and is normally removed from the body within 24 to 48 hours after consumption, WADA routinely tests athletes during and between events.
+Although Hydrochlorothiazide has a relatively short half-life and is usually removed from the body within 24 to 48 hours after consumption, WADA routinely tests athletes during and between events.
 In rare cases, persistent activity for an hour or more might reduce its half-life.
-To detect cases of usage, regular drug testing is crucial.
+Regular drug testing is crucial to detect instances of usage.

-What Are the Different Drug Interactions with Hydrochlorothiazide?
+What Are the Different Drug Interactions With Hydrochlorothiazide?

 • As Hydrochlorothiazide affects blood pressure and edema linked to long-term health issues, it may interact with several other prescription treatments, and illegal substances may render Hydrochlorothiazide ineffective or create dangerous side effects.

-• Hydrochlorothiazide can worsen heart and renal damage, any present or previous abuse of these stimulant medicines has to be disclosed to a doctor if this prescription is recommended.
+• Hydrochlorothiazide can worsen heart and renal damage; any present or previous abuse of these stimulant medicines has to be disclosed to a doctor if this prescription is recommended.

 • Alcohol is one of the most harmful substances that affect Hydrochlorothiazide.
 In addition, despite being a legal intoxicant, alcohol is a sedative and negatively interacts with many prescription drugs.
 When alcohol and Hydrochlorothiazide are used together, blood pressure might drop quickly, which can cause fainting or very bad dizziness.
-Additionally, it may exacerbate other adverse consequences, such as impaired cognition or eyesight.
+Additionally, it may exacerbate other adverse consequences, such as impaired cognition (brain health) or eyesight.

 • Nausea.